 Starting a Cardiac Rehab Program After Bypass Surgery

-A cardiac rehab program can take place in a hospital, a clinic, or a doctor's office.
+A cardiac rehab (rehabilitation) program can take place in a hospital, a clinic, or a healthcare provider's office.
 You'll work with a team of specialists.
 Your team may include doctors, nurses, exercise specialists, dietitians, and counselors.
-Cardiac rehab can help you get back into your normal routine after surgery.
-It also gives you tools to improve your overall health for the rest of your life.
+Cardiac rehab can help you get back into your normal routine.
+It gives you tools to improve your overall health for the rest of your life.
 If there is not a cardiac rehab facility nearby, ask about possible medical transport.
-A home-based cardiac rehab may be an option for some.
+Home-based cardiac rehab may be an option.

 A cardiac rehab program includes: